 Some data may be retained for analytical and performance monitoring purposes.
 Any such data will be fully anonymised.

-If you are on the reserve list and do not wish to be contacted about further opportunities, you can asked to be removed from the reserve list by emailing email@example.com.
+If you are on the reserve list and do not wish to be contacted about further opportunities, you can ask to be removed from the reserve list.

 8. Will there be automated decision making?